-Recently, the Department of Justice (DOJ), and the Administration for Community Living (ACL) issued press releases celebrating the 17th Anniversary of the Olmstead decision.
-VOR shares their view that there is much to celebrate in opening doors to community living for people with intellectual and developmental disabilities (I/DD) who are able and wish to take advantage of such opportunities.
-Unfortunately, their ideological preoccupation with one key part of Olmstead, community integration, at the expense of the other key part, choice, has reduced options for all people with I/DD.
-This crimped and, VOR would submit, inaccurate application of the plain language of Olmstead has done significant harm to many of our most disabled citizens.
+Recently, the Department of Justice (DOJ), and the Administration for Community Living (ACL) issued press releases celebrating the 20th Anniversary of the Olmstead decision.
+Unfortunately, their ideological focus with one key part of Olmstead, "community integration", at the expense of the other key part, "choice", has reduced options for all people with I/DD and especially those with the most severe and profound forms of I/DD.
+Whether or not this is an innocent misreading of the ruling or a deliberate misrepresentation of the Court's opinion, this limited interpretation of the plain language of Olmstead has done significant harm to many of our most disabled citizens.

-By insisting that all people with I/DD live and work in the community, the DOJ and ACL are treating people with I/DD as a monolithic group, not as the individuals they are.
-DOJ and ACL are substituting the wishes of the government for that of the person with I/DD or, where relevant, the legal guardian.
+By insisting that all people with I/DD live in the community, the DOJ and ACL are treating people with I/DD as a monolithic group, not as unique individuals.
+DOJ and ACL are substituting the wishes of the government for that of the person with I/DD or, where relevant, the parent or legal guardian.
 While their policies have opened doors for the less severely disabled, they have closed important doors for the more severely disabled.
-Many of these individuals have lifelong needs that require higher levels of care, the kind often found only in public and private Intermediate Care Facilities for Individuals with Intellectual Disabilities (ICFs/IID), sheltered workshops and facility-based day programs.
+Many of these individuals have lifelong needs that require a very high level of care, the kind often found only in public and private Intermediate Care Facilities for Individuals with Intellectual Disabilities (ICFs/IID).

 DOJ and ACL are pursuing this agenda in the name of the ADA and Olmstead, but that is not what the ADA and Olmstead call for.
-Both the statute and the Supreme Court case embody the best values of American society - nondiscrimination and choice.
+Both the statute and the Supreme Court case embody the best values of American society -nondiscrimination and choice.
 All of our civil rights laws contain both elements.
 Civil rights laws do not tell people where they must live or work.
 They guarantee individuals are not denied opportunities based on a particular factor, and they expand choices for individuals who have suffered discrimination.
-In sharp contrast, DOJ and ACL are using federal dollars to bring lawsuits and promote policies that needlessly and dangerously eliminate important options - ICFs/IID, sheltered workshops and facility-based day programs - that many of our most disabled individuals rely on and prefer over small community settings.
+In sharp contrast, DOJ and ACL are using federal dollars to bring lawsuits and promote policies that needlessly and dangerous eliminate important options - ICFs/IID, sheltered workshops and facility-based day programs - that many of our most disabled individuals rely on and prefer over small community residences.

-In pursuing its one-size-fits-all ideology, DOJ and ACL are ignoring the vital right of choice embodied in the ADA itself.
-As the Court stated in Olmstead:
+In pursuing a one-size-fits-all ideology, DOJ and ACL are ignoring the vital rights of choice embodied in the ADA itself: As the Court clearly stated in Olmstead:

-"We emphasize that nothing in the ADA or its implementing regulations condones termination of institutional settings for persons unable to handle or benefit from community settings Nor is there any federal requirement that community-based treatment be imposed on patients who do not desire it."
+"We emphasize that nothing in the ADA or its implementing regulations condones termination of institutional settings for persons unable to handle or benefit from community settings Nor is there any federal requirement that community-based treatment be imposed on patients who do not desire it.
 Olmstead v.
-L.C., 527 U.S. 581, 601-602 (1999)
+L.C., 527 U.S. 581, 601-602 (1999).